christineymshen/christineymshen.github.io/_posts/2021-02-02-Negative_Combinatorics.markdown

 + a positive element can only be chosen once, with weight 1
 + a negative element can be chosen any number of times, with weight (-1)

-For example, consider set S = {a, x, y} where a is a positive element, while x and y are negative elements.
-Therefore in total S has (-1) elements.
+For example, consider a set S = {a, x, y} where a is a positive element, while x and y are negative elements.
+In total S has (-1) elements.
 So how many subsets (potentially multisets) of size 3 does S have?

 1. For subsets with only negative elements, each subset/ multiset has weight of $$ (-1)^3 = (-1) $$ and there are a total of 4 subsets
 2. For subsets with one positive element a, and two negative elements, the weight is 1, and there are a total of 3 subsets.